 University Police Makes A Step Toward A Better Department

-The College at Brockport’s University Police earned a New York State accreditation from The Law Enforcement Agency’s Division of Criminal Justice Services after meeting more than 100 standards.
+SUNY Brockport’s University Police earned a New York State accreditation from The Law Enforcement Agency’s Division of Criminal Justice Services after meeting more than 100 standards.

 “I think it makes all of us better.
 I think it makes our jobs a little bit easier,” said Chief Daniel Vasile.
 University Police essentially developed a book of policies — complete with checks and balances.
 If an officer is unsure how to handle a situation, there is a written policy for them to check, Vasile explained.